samyapp/laravel-external-authentication/README.md

 ### Working with your existing users and User model

-RemoteAuthGuard uses the user provider and user model configured in your `config/auth.php` for the guard in the same way as the default Laravel `SessionGuard`, calling `UserProvider::retrieveByCredentials()` with the values (for example, `email`) from the server named in the `config/remote-auth.php` `credentialAttributes` setting.
+ExternalAuthGuard uses the user provider and user model configured in your `config/auth.php` for the guard in the same way as the default Laravel `SessionGuard`, calling `UserProvider::retrieveByCredentials()` with the values (for example, `email`) from the server named in the `config/external-auth.php` `credentialAttributes` setting.

 #### Creating "missing" users